Governor of Ivano-Frankivsk Oblast

 The governor of Ivano-Frankivsk Oblast is the head of executive branch for the Ivano-Frankivsk Oblast.

 The office of governor is an appointed position, with officeholders being appointed by the president of Ukraine, on recommendation from the Prime Minister of Ukraine.

 The official residence for the governor is located in Ivano-Frankivsk.
-President Volodymyr Zelenskyy appointed Svitlana Onyschuk as governor on 8 July 2021.
+President Volodymyr Zelenskyy appointed Svitlana Onyshchuk as governor on 8 July 2021.
 Located at: 21 Hrushevskoho St., Ivano-Frankivsk, Ukraine.

 List of heads of government in Ivano-Frankivsk Oblast and Stanislawow Voivodeship

 This provides a summary of people who were in charge of the regional government in the lands of the former Stanislawow Voivodeship and the today's Ivano-Frankivsk Oblast.